 Choose the font you want for your project.
 Windows users, click “OK.”

 Now click on the arrow to the right of where it says a number like “1.0x” so we can change the spacing and indents.
-You’ll get a drop down menu. **Mac users - it should say 2.0.
-If it doesn't, click on the arrows to the right and change it to 2.0.
+You’ll get a drop down menu. **Mac users – The box will be over to the right.
+If it doesn’t say 2.0, click on the arrows to the right and change it to 2.0.
 Skip the few steps.**